hungpchu/A-Unix-Shell/README.md

 ### 1.1 Compile and Run

-	I have stored the folder testScripts inside this project so you can compare it with my code by typing ./osh -t < testScripts/eachtestcase.txt
+	I have stored all test case in the folder testScripts.
+By typing ./osh -t < testScripts/eachtestcase.txt, you can test each of them

 	a/ To test each command: